GreyCorbel/azure-automation-devops-integration/Helpers/HybridWorkerModuleManagement/README.md

   ```
   - Commands above will restart service responsible for DSC.

-  - After that you can run command below to simulate what exactly is being done, when configuration is taken over from AutomatioAccount and executed locally.
+  - After that you can run command below to simulate what exactly is being done, when configuration is taken over from AutomationAccount and executed locally.
   ```PowerShell
   Invoke-CimMethod -Namespace root/Microsoft/Windows/DesiredStateConfiguration -Cl MSFT_DSCLocalConfigurationManager -Method PerformRequiredConfigurationChecks -Arguments @{Flags = [System.UInt32]1} -Verbose
   ```